informalsystems/themis-tracer/README.md

 # Themis Tracer

-Themis Tracer is a tool to help provide development contexts.
+Tracer is a prosthetic device for cultivating, and connecting within, the [context](./specs/terminology.md#CONTEXT.1) of software development for critical systems.

-It is developed by [Informal Systems'][informal] to support Development and Operations that are Verifiable and Explicitly Specified (DOVES🕊).
+Tracer is designed to support _DOVES:dove:_: Development and Operations that are Verifiable and Explicitly Specified 😉.

+Tracer seeks to improve the productivity of distributed teams of developers by supporting them throughout the development process and providing means to ensure the correctness and continuity of communication, implementation, and operation.

+Tracer aims...

+- Maximally :: To enable formally specified and verified development of proven correct programs shaped through distributed and modular development.
+- Minimally :: To provide the automated convenience of relevant information ready to hand while doing the work of specification, implementation, verification, and operation.

+Tracer is developed by [Informal Systems'][informal].

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->